 I learn best by reading (and taking copious notes).
-Here are portions of our browser bookmarks and other resources you may find useful!
+Here are our favorite books, browser bookmarks, and other resources you may find useful!

 - Thirteen Colonies, on wikipedia—population from 1625 to 1775 is particularly useful for context when researching early arrivals.